|

 they use in reaching a conclusion that a certain theory is better supported by the data than a different theory – that

+is, is more likely, on the basis of those data, to be true.
 Using those same criteria, we find that the view that there is a God explains everything we observe,

 not just some narrow range of data.
 It explains the fact that there is a universe at all, that scientific laws operate within